-I know stories like Matha’s can frustrate independent wrestlers who’ve put in years of work, and are still fighting for their shot at WWE or another major promotion.
-I know there are guys who submitted videos for “Tough Enough”, only to face to disappointment of seeing relative novices chosen over them.
+I know stories like Matha’s can frustrate independent wrestlers who’ve put in years of work and are still fighting for their shot at WWE or another major promotion.
+I know there are guys who submitted videos for “Tough Enough”, only to face the disappointment of seeing relative novices chosen over them.
 Not even those who are chosen know exactly why.
 It’s that intangible “it” that makes one person stand out from the crowd.

 What is it about Daniel Matha that caught the eye of WWE?
 Perhaps someday we’ll find out.
 Until then, let’s try not to label him as just “another ex-football player”.
 He’s a guy who reinvented himself, and he sounds determined to carry on Western Pennsylvania’s proud legacy in pro wrestling.